irinade/SUM_UP_of_all_my_work/README.md

 ## Computing experiences:
+### AI final project, python
+[Here](https://github.com/irinade/AI_final_project) you can find a group project on Toxic Comment Classification with machine learning.
+The project is to build a model capable of detecting the toxicity of a comment, assigning probabilities for different levels of toxicity.
+Our model is trained on a wikipedia dataset comprised of comments from Wikipedia's discussion pages.

 ### 0. Machine learning projects, python
 [Here](https://github.com/irinade/Machine_learning_work) are a two examples of AI projects I did for group projects.
 I had many more projects and experienced with a diversity of different models like knn classifiers, linear classification, decision tree, neural network, CNN, random forest, and more...